yeahok/qldtrafficview/README.md

 # qldtrafficview
-A small application for view QLD Traffic's webcam images.
+A small application for viewing QLD Traffic's webcam images.
 Webcam images should refresh approximately every minute.
 Made with C# and WPF.

 Preview of application: